-The central objective of facility, site, and hauler inspections is to achieve compliance through oversight and education to the greatest extent possible, and to provide accurate information for entry into a statewide database.
-Inspections may be performed by CalRecycle staff or by waste tire enforcement agencies (TEA).
+The central objective of waste tire facility, site, and hauler inspections is to determine, document, and achieve compliance with California’s waste tire laws and regulation through ongoing oversight and operator education.
+Inspections are also the primary source for accurate tracking information for entry into the Waste Tire Management System (WTMS) database.
+Inspections are performed by inspection staff from CalRecycle and local Tire Enforcement Agencies (TEA).

 Preparing for the Inspection